Bhavsar1998/Reception-Automation/README.md

 Setup the environment variables for the local system and proper project interpreter (recommended - Python 3.6) in your IDE.
 Install required Site packages.

+Also set the path directories in python files to handle the file not found errors.

 Modules/Libraries used-

 1. For Deep Neural Network training for pattern recognition and response generation: